Friday, September 25, 2020 · 0 min read

 The key to success in this application is the quality and performance of the SIRIUS-STG amplifier.
 For the price, it offers a brilliant performance!

 The R8R chassis is now rugged to support any environment NASA might throw at a Data Acquisition system.
-The ease of use of the system to an adapter to any type of environment or test allows engineers to spend their time recording data rather than the setup of the system.
+The ease of use of the system as an adapter to any type of environment or test allows engineers to spend their time recording data rather than the setup up the system.